Independence of Bangladesh: Path to independence

+After Ayub Khan imposed military rule in Pakistan in 1958, some members of Awami League formed a separatist organization called "East Bengal Liberation Front" in Jamalpur, they asked Indian prime minister Jawaharlal Nehru for help in the war of independence, but he refused because of the Nehru–Liaquat Pact.
+Later, when the government arrested the leaders of the organization, it became inactive.
+In 1961, Sheikh Mujibur Rahman called upon the leaders of the East Pakistan Communist Party to jointly agitate with the Awami League for the independence of East Pakistan.
+When a group of Communist Party leaders led by Moni Singh sought permission from the Soviet Union to join the freedom movement, the party was reluctant to join as they did not receive a positive response.
+In 1962, a separatist organization called the "Provisional East Bengal Government" was formed which proposed the independence of East Pakistan.
+In 1963, Sheikh Mujibur Rahman wrote to prime minister Nehru to discuss the declaration of independence of East Pakistan and the formation of a government-in-exile in London.
+But Nehru did not want to talk to Mujib as the Sino-Indian war was going on.
 From 1963 to 1965, East Pakistan presented a case of economic deprivation with resources from the province benefitting West Pakistan at the cost of development in East Pakistan.
 Sheikh Mujibur Rahman, now leader of the Awami League, was arrested in 1966 and charged in the Agartala conspiracy case, which accused prominent East Pakistanis of trying to separate the country with help from India, in 1968.
 The 1969 East Pakistan mass uprising saw the charges in the Agartala conspiracy case being dropped.
-Sarbadalia Chhatra Sangram Parishad was created to press the government of Pakistan for the Independence of East Pakistan.
+In a party meeting on 5 December 1969, Sheikh Mujibur Rahman proposed to name East Pakistan "Bangladesh" if it became independent.
+Sarbadalia Chhatra Sangram Parishad was created to press the government of Pakistan for the independence of East Pakistan.
 Sheikh Mujibur Rahman is released from prison on 22 February 1970 by President Ayub Khan.
 On 10 March 1970, Sheikh Mujibur Rahman demanded autonomy for East Pakistan based on the Six Point program of the Awami League.
 Moulana Abdul Hamid Khan Bhashani ends a public event with the slogan East Pakistan Zindabad on 23 November.
 1970 Bhola cyclone killed 300 to 500 thousand people in East Pakistan.
 The people of East Pakistan found relief efforts by Pakistan government inadequate and felt neglected.